jgulledge19/SuperCache/core/components/supercache/docs/readme.txt

 Author: Joshua Gulledge <jgulledge19@hotmail.com>
 License: GNU GPLv2 (or later at your option)

-SuperCashe is a plugin that will allow you to eliminate text processing of pages therefor possibly speeding them up signifigantly.
+SuperCashe is a plugin for MODX Revolution that will allow you to eliminate text processing of pages therefor possibly speeding them up signifigantly.
 Note MODX Revolution already uses a cache system to speed up pageload times, this plugin uses the same cache system but in a different way to deleiver even faster page loads if you have moderate to complex templates.
 On my test box